laughingman77/video_list_csv/README.md

     ```bash
     ./video_list_csv.sh /path/to/archive/dir/ > ~/archive.csv
     ```
-1. Import `archive.csv` into your spreadseet program.
+1. Import `archive.csv` into your spreadsheet program.
 1. Copy the cells from the imported CSV data and paste it into your archive sheet at cell `A4`.
 1. Select the cells for the media data and sort by the `Sort` column.
 1. Format the sheet to your preference.